Lumi-supercomputer/LUMI-training-materials/docs/2day-20240502/10_Support.md

     for a longer collaboration between a LUMI project and that help desk member.
     The LUST members don't do that.

--   help desk team members cannot install or modify system packages or settings.
+-   Help desk team members cannot install or modify system packages or settings.

     A good sysadmin usually wouldn't do so either.
 You are working on a multi-user system and you have to take into account that any change that is beneficial for you, may have adverse